 - Raised JVP

 - Cyanosis

-- Muscle wasting / cachexia
+- Muscle wasting/cachexia

 Spirometry, and thus demonstration of airflow obstruction, is crucial to a diagnosis.
 A diagnosis of COPD can usually be made without formal spirometry reversibility testing, although this remains an option where diagnostic doubt persists.
-The degree of reversibility of airflow obstruction (e.g., the change in FEV1 after bronchodilator or gluco-corticosteroids) does not predict the response to long-term treatment with these therapies - which may have other beneficial clinical outcomes.
+The degree of reversibility of airflow obstruction (e.g., the change in FEV1 after bronchodilator or glucocorticosteroids) does not predict the response to long-term treatment with these therapies, which may have other beneficial clinical outcomes.
 Similarly, although spirometry indicates the severity of airflow obstruction (FEV1), and can be used to guide treatment interventions and predict prognosis, it may under- or over-estimate the severity of the impact of the disease on the individual.
-A multifactorial assessment of the diagnosis if, after treatment, the airflow obstruction disappears or considerable reversibility consistent with asthma is identified.
+A multifactorial assessment of the patient's health status is therefore required (see below).
+Be prepared to reconsider the diagnosis if, after treatment, the airflow obstruction disappears or considerable reversibility consistent with asthma is identified.

-In some resource-poor countries the use of peak flow as an objective measure of airflow obstruction is being investigated but there is no role for this test when spirometry is readily available.
+In some resource-poor countries, the use of peak expiratory flow as an objective measure of airflow obstruction is being investigated, but there is no role for this test when spirometry is readily available.
 However, twice-daily PEF over a period of two weeks remains a useful option in helping to show reversibility and thus assisting in making a (concurrent) diagnosis of asthma.